akshaykoni174285/jokes/README.md

 # jokes
-a simple app using nodejs and express and rests api
+a simple app using nodejs and express and restfull api